VueTorrent/VueTorrent/README.md

 - Other? check out [#10](/../../issues/10)

 ### Disable/Uninstall

 When you use VueTorrent, it gets installed as a [PWA](https://web.dev/progressive-web-apps/) so that it can feel more like an app.

 If you disable or uninstall VueTorrent, sometimes you'll see fragments of the VueTorrent PWA stick around, due to the nature of how PWAs work.

 Here's how to fix it:
-- Open up your browser's inspector (on Chrome, click the ︙ menu, then go to More tools ˃ Developer tools)
+- Open up your browser's inspector (on Chrome, click the ︙ menu, then go to More tools > Developer tools)
 - Select the "Application" tab.
-Select the "Clear storage" submenu, and then press the "Clear site data" button.
+Select the "Clear storage" submenu, and then press the `Clear site data` button.

 ## Support